YIZHUANG/react-multi-carousel/README.md

 ## Custom dots.

-You can pass your own custom dots to replace the default one
+You can pass your own custom dots to replace the default one.

+Custom dots can also be a copy or an image of your carousel item.
+See example in this [One](https://react-multi-carousel.now.sh/)

+The codes for this [example](https://github.com/YIZHUANG/react-multi-carousel/blob/master/examples/ssr/components/carousel-with-custom-dots.js)

 You custom dots will receive a list of props/state that's passed back by the carousel such as the currentSide, is dragging or swiping in progress.